 If you already had revision surgery, don’t worry.
 Our attorneys will likely still be able to recover evidence from your procedure.
 That’s why we work as a team with your orthopedic surgeon.

 3. Get a Copy of Your Hip Implant Records

 Your hip implant record is a key piece of evidence in your case.
 Ask your surgeon to give you a copy of the implant record and the operative notes.
 Click here to see a replica of an implant record.

-Our Extensive Legal Experience in MoM Hip Litigation
+Our Extensive Legal Experience in Metal-on-Metal Hip Litigation

 ➨ Our attorneys have personally questioned under oath dozens of orthopedic hip manufacturer’s employees from all over the world, including surgeons, designers, marketing executives, and corporate CEOs.